vineet2104/vineet2104.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "DisfluencyFixer: A tool to enhance Language Learning through Speech To Speech Disfluency Correction"
+title: "DisfluencyFixer- A tool to enhance Language Learning through Speech To Speech Disfluency Correction"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
 excerpt: 'In this work, we create a webservice demonstrating capabilities of speech to speech disfluency correction.
 Given a disfluent speech utterance in English or Hindi, the model first transcribes the speech using a powerful Speech To Text system.
 The transcribed text is cleaned using our SOTA disfluency correction models followed by speech synthesis.'